What's the timetable?

 top

-What happens to the turbines
+What happens to the turbines if the project

 top

-private sector companies – are:
+sector companies) are:

-Some generators are greener than others.
-See our
+Some generators are greenerthan others.

-and operate power stations.
-Most of New Zealand’s electricity is generated at remote
+Generation companies own and operate power stations.
+Most of New Zealand’s electricity

-locations and requires an efficient transmission system to transport it to the main
+is generated at remote locations and requires an efficient transmission system to

-demand centres.
-Around 40 sites supply electricity to the national grid.
-Some of
+transport it to the main demand centres.
+Around 40 sites supply electricity to the

-the smaller scale generation is 'embedded' and feeds directly into local distribution
+national grid.
+Some of the smaller scale generation is 'embedded' and feeds directly

 top